-In addition to the visual and residential impact considerations, the Board must also consider the potential health impacts of telecommunication developments, for which the advice of the Department of Health and the Regulatory Authority will be sought.
-This Plan promotes sharing of towers amongst telecommunication operators in order to limit the number of towers needed for signal coverage.
+In addition to visual considerations, the Board must also consider the potential health impacts of telecommunication developments, for which the advice of the Department of Health and the Regulatory Authority will be sought.
+This Plan promotes sharing of towers amongst telecommunication operators to limit the number of towers needed for signal coverage.
 To this end, it will be necessary for the applicant to demonstrate that proper consideration has been given to sharing a tower in the first instance.
+It will also be important to assess the cumulative visual impact of support structures within an existing site and beyond to ensure that they do not negatively impact on the character of the area.